-How I Revamped a Clunky Editorial Tool Into a Simple Workflow That Tripled Our Output
+How I Revamped an Inefficient Editorial and Tripled Output

 I transformed Brad’s Deals’ internal CMS dashboard from a daily bottleneck into a smooth, editor-friendly tool.
-In just a few weeks after launch, the team’s output tripled.
-They went from 5 to 15 deals per editor each day.
-This meant over 25,000 extra deals a year, all without increasing the team size.
+Just a few weeks after launch, the team’s output had tripled: editors went from sharing 5 deals per day to 15.
+This meant over 25,000 extra deals posted per year, all without increasing the team size.

 Before